Benjamin Read's code garden.

 Output: https://codepen.io/endymion1818/pen/dWQevw

-To resolve this issue, I split the functions into seperate timelines that allowed them to run seperately:
+To resolve this issue, I split the functions into separate timelines that allowed them to run separately:

 var connectCircles = new TimelineMax();